VSCodeVim/Vim/.github/CONTRIBUTING.md

 ### VS Code Slowdown

-If you notice a slowdown and have ever run `yarn test` in the past instead of running tests through VSCode, you might find a `.vscode-test/` folder, which VSCode is continually consuming CPU cycles to index.
+If you notice a slowdown and have ever run `pnpm test` in the past instead of running tests through VSCode, you might find a `.vscode-test/` folder, which VSCode is continually consuming CPU cycles to index.
 Long story short, you can speed up VSCode by:

 ```bash
 rm -rf .vscode-test/